Learn to develop the right strategies and tactics for book marketing that fit your path to publication, your personality, and your resources

 - The mechanics of how to pitch the media or the specifics of how to put together a media kit.
 Rather, we will discuss who should consider a mainstream publicity approach—and it’s usually those who already know how to pitch the media and don’t need to learn.

-- The step-by-step mechanics of email marketing.
+- The mechanics of email marketing.
 However, we will discuss the role of email newsletters and why they can be your best sales and marketing tool—whether it’s your own newsletter or someone else’s.

 - How to get on the New York Times bestseller list, although for fun (if time permits), we can discuss how this list gets put together.
 But there are no sure-fire ways to make this list.